ffddw/aws-dynamo-derive/dynamo-derive/README.md

 - `Option<()>` -> `NULL`
 - if T is `Vec<T>` | `[T; 1]` | `&[T]` but not `SS` nor `NS` -> `L`
 - `HashMap<String, T>` -> `M`, automatically converts inner value of HashMap to AttributeValue types.

+### GlobalSecondaryIndex
+There are fairly lots of things to set for GSI compare to other fields, this API only gives you for KeySchemaElement.
+`get_global_secondary_index_key_schemas` returns BTreeMap of `{ index name: [KeySchemaElement] }` with the value given to attribute.
+By getting the Vec<KeySchemaElement> using the index_name as key of BTreeMap, you can pass the retrieved value to `set_key_schema` method of `GlobalSecondaryIndexBuilder`.

 ### Downsides
 Macro tries to convert all possible types that leeds to extra allocation while iterating items of collection types like Vector or HashMap.